What is the Lowest Body Fat Percentage?

 When we are chronically stressed, we will naturally produce more cortisol (stress hormone) than we truly need.
 This can wreak havoc on the body.

-High cortisol levels can make our body store more fat, and health issues can develop down the line as a result.
+High cortisol levels can make our body store more fat, potentially leading to health problems later down the line.

 Manage your stress by saying no more often, striking a positive work-life balance, and regularly practicing things like breathing and meditation.